lu-tommy/cryptographyTool/README.md

 features:

-Encrypts text using key into bytes
+Encrypts text using key into bytes.

 Decrypts bytes back into string using key